 Why more costly and harder to obtain a tourist visa?

 Thailand is now such a big tourist attraction with more people wanting to visit or wanting to retire or thinking of moving there.
-While that is great for the Thai tourism industry and the economy, but the large number of tourists put a strain on the airports.
+While that is great for the Thai tourism industry and the economy, but a large number of tourists put a strain on the airports.

 It was just 5 or 10 years ago when Thailand received less than 10 million foreign visitors per year.
 Today, that number is over 30 million foreign visitors per year.
 As a result, Thailand can now choose who they want to travel here.
 Thailand wants people who can pay for the Elite Visa or people that are over 50 years old and match all of their financial requirements for a retirement visa.
 Because they know people at the age of 50 and older are more likely to accumulate more wealth.

 Thailand does not want some backpacker types staying in the country for too long.
-Backpackers and other lower income tourists are still welcome to stay for 30 days but if they want to stay longer, they will need something else.
+Backpackers and other lower-income tourists are still welcome to stay for 30 days but if they want to stay longer, they will need something else.
 If they can’t afford or they can’t qualify to get something else to stay longer in Thailand.
 Then they probably don’t have enough money to spend in Thailand.

 So if you’re planning to move to Thailand and you’re under 50 years old, expect the visa restrictions to become more costly and harder to obtain for a long-term stay.